Is your Suzuki Jimny safe enough for your baby?

 the additions of safety features, according to the UCSR car buying

-The new Jimny-Sierra has front airbags, side impact protection beams and ABS as standard.
-Suzuki also states that the new Jimny has crumple zones with a high strength steel frame to disperse the impact away from the cabin.
+Suzuki has stated previously that the Jimny has crumple zones with a high strength steel frame to disperse the impact away from the cabin, and side impact protection beams.
+Their website currently states that they have the following:

 Pedestrian head protection on the bonnet of the Jimny was rated only 1 star out of 5!